khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

 #The PATH variable

 The Android shell will run any program it finds in its PATH.
-The PATH is a list of directories.
+The PATH is a colon (':') seperated list of directories.
 You can find out what your shell's PATH is set to by using the built-in echo command:

     $ echo $PATH
     /data/local/bin:/sbin:/vendor/bin:/system/sbin:/system/bin:/system/xbin